collective/bda.plone.finder/README.txt

 1.0b7
 -----

-  * Provide CSS for default plone content types.
+  * Provide CSS for default plone content types icons.

   * Check for ``INonStructuralFolder`` in ``AddItemAction.enabled`` if context is folderish.